Ashtanga Mysore – Monday, Wednesday and Friday 7.00 – 9.00am in the Studio

 You can drop into these classes anytime within the two hour period to suit your morning – at least 45 minutes practice is recommended.

 A monthly pass is available to buy directly through Christine (please email firstname.lastname@example.org to inquire about this).
 The pass can be used for in-studio and online classes which run 3 times a week (except moon days).

 £100 unlimited all studio and online classes x 6 per week

 £65 unlimited concession all studio and online classes x 6 per week

 £125 x 10 class pack to use in 8 weeks, in studio

 £100 x 10 class pack concession to use in 8 weeks, in studio

 Ashtanga Yoga is a form of Hatha Yoga that follows a set sequence of postures (asanas) joined together through synchronising movement and breath (vinyasa).
 Often referred to as a moving meditation, the practice helps students become stronger and more flexible, while simultaneously focusing the mind.

 Christine has been a dedicated practitioner of the traditional Ashtanga Yoga method since 2003, and has been authorised to teach by the current head of the Ashtanga Yoga lineage Sharath Jois, in Mysore, India.

 Rolf Naujokat and Melanie Cooper were two of her early teachers.
-She now travels regularly to Leeds to practice with her teacher Joey Miles, and has assisted him in the Leeds shala.
+She now travels regularly around the U.K and to India to practice with her teacher Joey Miles and has completed three extensive trainings with him on teaching techniques, and In-depth studies on both the Ashtanga Primary and Intermediate series, including how to give safe and effective physical hands on adjustments.
+She has had the honour to practice and work very closely with Joey since 2016 and has assisted him in the Leeds Shala.